nielseni6/kaggle-passenger-screening-challenge/aps/README.md

-This folder should contain all APS files from competition prior to running either preprocess.py or model_builder.py.
+This folder should contain all .aps files from competition prior to running either preprocess.py or model_builder.py.